eludius18/Account-Abastraction-AA-EIP4337/README.md

 Follow these steps to deploy the contracts:

-1. Start a local Hardhat network in a new terminal window using `npx hardhat node --no-deploy`.
-This starts a local Ethereum network for development purposes

-2. In another terminal window, navigate to the project directory

-3. Compile the contracts using `npx hardhat compile`.
+1. Compile the contracts using `npx hardhat compile`.
 This step is necessary before you can deploy the contracts

-4. Deploy the `EntryPoint` contract using `npx hardhat deploy --network localhost --tags EntryPoint`.
-This deploys the `EntryPoint`

-5. Deploy the `AccountFactory` contract using `npx hardhat deploy --network localhost --tags AccountFactory`.
+2. Deploy the `AccountFactory` contract using `npx hardhat deploy --network arbitrum --tags AccountFactory`.
 This deploys the `AccountFactory`

+3. Deploy the `EntryPoint` contract using `npx hardhat deploy --network arbitrum --tags EntryPoint`.
+This deploys the `EntryPoint` (When using Alchemy Bundler, interactions should be made through its EntryPoint Contract)

-6. Deploy the `Paymaster` contract using `npx hardhat deploy --network localhost --tags Paymaster`.
+4. Deploy the `Paymaster` contract using `npx hardhat deploy --network arbitrum --tags Paymaster`.
 This deploys the `Paymaster`

-> **Note:** The `--network localhost` flag is used to specify that the contracts should be deployed to the local Hardhat network that you started in step 1
+> **Note:** The `--network arbitrum` flag is used to specify that the contracts should be deployed to the Arbitrum Sepolia network that you started in step 1

 ## Setting Up Environment Variables